SurajVishwakarma333/Drawsiness-Detection/README.md

-# Step 1 : Create new ipynb(Interactive PYthon NoteBook)which means Jupyter notebook File and rename as Data Preparation.
+# Step 1 : Create a new ipynb(Interactive PYthon NoteBook)which means Jupyter notebook File and rename as Data Preparation.

 Data Preparation.IPYNB